notes-folder/refactoring/README.md

 - Often lead to Extract Function, which reveal instead of the code by function name
 - If conditions are not related, don't consolidate them

-### 3. Replace Nested Conditional with Guard Clauses
+### 以卫语句取代件套表达式 Replace Nested Conditional with Guard Clauses

 If condition is unusual condition, early return (Guard Clauses) and exist the function